Sudden Sensorineural Hearing Loss

 Sudden sensorineural hearing loss (SSNHL), also known as idiopathic sensorineural hearing loss, is a common presentation to ENT services.

-For patients presenting with sudden onset hearing loss, SSNHL is a diagnosis of exclusion, as other more important differentials must be excluded first prior to SSNHL being diagnosed.
+The definition of SSNHL is the sudden deterioration in hearing of ≥30dBs, across 3 consecutive frequencies, over 72 hours.
 The majority of cases are unilateral, with around half of patients experiencing full restoration of hearing with 2 weeks.

 It has a prevalence of around 5 to 27 patients per 100,000, with the condition more likely to develop in those of increasing age.
 Other risk factors for its development are smoking and hypertension.